 Engage in Mindful Eating

-Other aspects of eating are important besides the best and worst foods for your body.
-Eating smaller, nutritionally-balanced meals could help ease digestion and help fight flare-ups.
-Chewing your food slowly and engaging your jaw can help activate your robust oral microbiome and promote beneficial oral health.
-A key aspect of mindfulness is paying attention to your body’s short and long-term response to a food – if it stings or produces cramping, or diarrhea the next day, consider it a likely bad actor in your case.
+- Pay attention to your body’s short and long-term response to food – if it stings or produces cramping, or diarrhea the next day, consider it a likely bad actor in your case.

-What you drink matters too!
-Water normalizes the pH of mouth – healthy human saliva has a pH of 7.4.
+- Drink lots of water, especially when drinking tea, coffee, juice, or alcohol, to normalize the pH of your mouth (ideally 7.4).
 When we consume acidic foods and beverages, such as fruit juice and soda, oral pH is thrown out of balance (not to mention the additional sugar and calorie intake).
 When the pH within our mouths falls below 5.5, demineralization occurs, making us more susceptible to oral diseases, such as dental caries and periodontal disease.
-Drinking plenty of water daily can help maintain a healthy mouth pH, in addition to keeping you hydrated.
-When drinking tea, coffee, juice, or alcohol, we recommend drinking water alongside for optimal oral health.

 Exercise, Exercise, Exercise